 Lead neurofeedback technician, psychotherapist

 Nick has been interested in electronics and biofeedback from a young age.
 He built a galvanic skin resistance biofeedback device when he was 12.
-Nick studied philosophy and psychology, and went to Naropa University for his Masters Degree in counseling psychology.
-Before working at Lighthouse, Nick was in private practice, doing individual and family therapy since 2005.
+Nick studied philosophy and psychology in college, and went to Naropa University for his Masters Degree in counseling psychology.
+Before working at Lighthouse, Nick was in private practice for 12 years, providing individual and family therapy.
 Nick has been doing neurofeedback since 2012.

 Remy comes to Lighthouse with a background in accounting and special needs advocacy.
 She has designed and maintained billing systems for behavioral heath companies and actively advocates for the educational rights of special needs children both in the military and civilian communities.
 Remy firmly believes in the mission of Lighthouse to change people's lives and has experienced it first hand.